SamuelSwartzberg/flashcardifying_text_temp/inf.md

 CPU caches are used to speed up memory access, which is especially important since CPU memory is orders of magnitude slower than processing speed.
+The cache levels that are common as of 2021 are L1, L2 and L3 cache, with L4 cache slowly becoming more common.
+L1 cache is the fastest cache level, and it goes downwards from there Multi-level caches are caches that are composed of different cache levels.
-The cache levels that are common as of 2021 are L1, L2 and L3 cache, with L4 cache slowly becoming more common. processor finds memory location in cache   cache hit processor does not find memory location in cache   cache miss When a cache miss occurs, the processor generally needs to wait while the data is being fetched
+The organization of multi-level caches into faster/slower cache levels is known as the cache hierarchy. processor finds memory location in cache   cache hit processor does not find memory location in cache   cache miss When a cache miss occurs, the processor generally needs to wait while the data is being fetched